muratk5n/thirdwave/en/README.md

 ---

+Right; theoretically you need more money to cover a company's debt, but its cash would now belong to you (subtract).

 "[EV is calculated by] multiplying the company's outstanding shares by the current market price of one share [market cap, .. to] this number, add the company's total long-term and short-term debt.
 Lastly, subtract the company's cash and cash equivalents..
-This result shows how much money would be needed to buy an entire company."
+This result shows how much money would be needed to buy an entire company.
+The enterprise value calculates the theoretical takeover price one company would need to pay to acquire another company."

 [Link](https://www.investopedia.com/ask/answers/072715/what-considered-healthy-evebitda.asp)